Gilbert F. Casellas

 Gilbert F. Casellas (born August 2, 1952) is an American lawyer and businessman.
-He is a private investor and business consultant in the Washington, D.C. area, a director of Prudential Financial, trustee of the University of Pennsylvania, and advisor to Toyota Motor North America, The Procter & Gamble Company, and Comcast Corporation.
+He is a private investor and business consultant in the Washington, D.C. area, a director of Prudential Financial, trustee of the University of Pennsylvania, and advisor to Toyota Motor North America, T-Mobile US, and Comcast Corporation.
 He is a member of the Council on Foreign Relations, the American Law Institute, trustee of the Pan American Development Foundation and Co-Editor-in-Chief of Workplace Harassment Second Edition 2018 published by Bloomberg Law.

-Personal and educational background
+Early life and education

-Gilbert F. Casellas was born and raised in the Ybor City section of Tampa, Florida and attended the segregated St. Peter Claver School until he was twelve years old.
-He worked his way through Jesuit High School of Tampa.
-He was awarded a financial scholarship to Yale University in 1970; and received a BA in Latin American Studies in 1974.
-In 1977, he received a JD from the University of Pennsylvania School of Law.
+Gilbert F. Casellas was born and raised in the Ybor City section of Tampa, Florida, and attended the segregated St. Peter Claver School until he was twelve years old.
+He worked his way through the Jesuit High School of Tampa.
+He was awarded a financial scholarship to Yale University in 1970, and received a B.A. in Latin American studies in 1974.
+In 1977, he received a J.D. from the University of Pennsylvania School of Law.